Averyrow16/DarkSoulsGPT/README.md

 ## Summary

 A transformer language model built from scratch while walking through Andrej Karpathy's makemore and GPT series.
-The goal was to understand every component of the architecture end-to-end rather than using a library that abstracts it away.
+The goal was to understand every component of the architecture end-to-end.

 The model is trained on NPC dialogue from Dark Souls and generates new text in the same style.